How to write cold emails that get results

 Most of the time PR means corporate spin — not forming a healthy relationship with a target audience based on genuine value exchange.

-It’s pr.co’s mission to help organisations tell truthful and inspiring stories that build confidence in the brand.
+It’s pr.co’s mission to help organizations tell truthful and inspiring stories that build confidence in the brand.

-On a higher level of helping companies, we think the end goal should be to restore the trust between the public and organisations.
+On a higher level of helping companies, we think the end goal should be to restore the trust between the public and organizations.

-A brand's value equals the trust a recipient has in a brand’s ability to deliver promised value.
-We'd like to fix the PR problem public relations has and that can only be done by restoring the trust between the public, the media and organisations.
+A brand’s value equals the trust a recipient has in a brand’s ability to deliver the promised value.
+We’d like to fix the PR problem public relations has and that can only be done by restoring the trust between the public, the media, and organizations .